 Analyze the skill requirements and confirm a match or potential gaps in the skills required.
 This is the ideal time to focus on strengthening and acquiring the skills necessary for your next job.
 The good news is that there are lots of free and low-cost online platforms supporting the job seeker community with a wide range of skill tutorials such as LinkedIn Learning, Coursera, Microsoft training and tutorials, and edX courses.
 Professional preparation goes a long way when it comes time to start the interview process and it will allow you to have a competitive advantage.

 Start by building or strengthening your online branding through a relevant online platform based on job titles and the professional community represented.
-If you are using LinkedIn as your platform, there are many articles (for example, 20 steps to a better LinkedIn profile in 2020) that offer guidance on building a strong professional profile.
+If you are using LinkedIn as your platform, there are many articles (for example, 20 steps to a better LinkedIn profile) that offer guidance on building a strong professional profile.

 Once your online professional profile has been created, join different online groups that are relevant to your expertise and interests.
 There are times when these business groups will post job opportunities or comment about upcoming openings for their organizations.
 One word of advice is to be an active member of the group.
 Don’t be afraid to join conversations, offer your point of view and thoughts, post relevant material and information, etc. This is a way to be noticed and demonstrate your areas of expertise or passion.

 3. Focus on building relationships and staying “top of mind”.